Death (Marvel Cinematic Universe): Battle with Agatha Harkness

-Agatha helped Billy leave the Witches' Road without surrender to Death; when Agatha then left and returned to her garden in Westview, Death confronted Agatha over this betrayal and Agatha's general rejection of her.
+Agatha helped Billy leave the Witches' Road without surrendering to Death; when Agatha then left and returned to her garden in Westview, Death confronted Agatha over this betrayal and Agatha's general rejection of her.
 Billy granted some of his power to Agatha so she could fight Death, and Death flung Billy away.
 Agatha soon realized the futility of fighting Death, being pinned back; Death demanded one of their souls and Agatha ultimately chose to sacrifice herself, taking Death by surprise.
 Agatha embraced and kissed Death, which killed her.
 Death shed the appearance of Rio to reveal her true form to Billy as she told him to go.